-Vaccination Visits - 1 hour (vital signs if necessary, blood test, urine pregnancy test, receive vaccine)
+Vaccination Visits - 2.5 hours (vital signs, blood test, urine pregnancy test, receive vaccine, up to 1 hour observation in clinic after the vaccine)

 If you qualify to be in the trial, we will ask you to attend on the vaccination day (Day 0).
 We will ask you a few questions to check there have been no new problems since screening.
 We will check your blood pressure, pulse and temperature (observations) and we will take blood samples.
 All women will have a urinary pregnancy test before each vaccination.